-Electrical services companies often talk about domestic and commercial electricians and offer services suited to each category, by what are the differences, and why should they matter to you when choosing one for your testing or maintenance?
+>Electrical services companies often talk about domestic and commercial electricians and offer services suited to each category, by what are the differences, and why should they matter to you when choosing one for your electrical testing or electrical maintenance?
 In this post, we look at the differences between the two categories – in terms of the responsibilities of each – giving you more insight and data for making your decision.

 A commercial electrician is an electrician who specialises in working in offices, schools, retail outlets, restaurants, and data centers.
 They have a special skill set that enables them to identify faults that could lead to safety issues relevant to commercial sectors.
 They are also trained in regulation standards for commercial spaces, as these sometimes have different codes of practice and conduct.